ADG Efficiency

 Blog Python Software Engineering

-This blog post covers three ways to strengthen Python function signatures:
+This blog post covers three ways to strengthen your Python function signatures:

 Preamble